daily-co/daily-python/docs/src/usage.rst

 Creating a call client
 --------------------------------------------------------

-Most of the functionality of the SDK lies into the :class:`CallClient` class.
+Most of the functionality of the SDK lies into the :class:`daily.CallClient` class.
 A call client is used to join a meeting, handle meeting events, sending/receiving audio and video, etc.

 In order to create a client (after the SDK is initialized) we can simply do: